Realities of a New Blogger, Blogging Advice, and Blogging Tips for Beginners

 - Smartblogger’s 298 Filler Words & Phrases That Rob Your Writing of Its Power

-- Hemingwayapp (I use this to check if I’m back to writing the long snaky sentences I write.)
+- Hemingwayapp (To check if I’m back to writing long snaky sentences.)

 Now go get them.